Page Contents

 Mining bitcoin using solar energy is certainly feasible, though expensive.
 The number of solar panels that you require is contingent on the location in which you reside, as well as how much power your Bitcoin mining machine consumes.
 We’ve established the type of wattage of the most powerful mining rigs the next step is to determine the amount of sunshine (peak sunshine hours) your region receives to figure out the number of solar panels you’ll require.

-If you live in a place that is believed as being a little overcast (no one is pointing fingers at England) We would suggest against considering bitcoin mining rigs powered by solar energy.
+If you live in a place that is believed as being a little overcast (no one is pointing fingers at England) We would suggest against considering bitcoin mining rigs powered by solar or renewable energy sources.

 More details to come on that later.